 Higher iron stores for your baby are particularly important since adequate iron is important for your baby’s early neurological development.

-There is an increased likelihood of jaundice that might require phototherapy.
+There is a small increase 2-% of jaundice that might require phototherapy.
 This is because delayed cord clamping literally means that your baby will have more blood cells in his body and jaundice is caused by the breakdown of red blood cells in the blood vessels.
+However, with early and frequent feeding this can be prevented.

 Delayed cord cutting goes along with having your baby in skin to skin contact and initiating breastfeeding in the golden hour after birth.
 This video explains the benefits of skin to skin and early breastfeeding after birth: